braddeutsch/dicromat/docs/ADR/ADR-001-programmatic-image-generation.md

 ## Context

-The Dicromat application requires Ishihara-style test images to detect three types of dichromism (protanopia, deuteranopia, and tritanopia).
+The Dicrhomat application requires Ishihara-style test images to detect three types of dichromism (protanopia, deuteranopia, and tritanopia).
 We needed to decide between two primary approaches for providing these test images to users:

 1. **Pre-generated static images**: Create a fixed set of test images during development and serve the same images to all users
 2. **Programmatic generation**: Generate test images dynamically for each test session using server-side code